wellcomecollection/docs/rfcs/062-content-api-all-search/README.md

 As the new endpoint and index are to be as minimalistic as possible, these "specialist" ones will still be the ones used in Content type-specific listing pages (wellcomecollection.org/stories) or search (wellcomecollection.org/search/articles), as they allow us to provide much more complex information, such as filters and aggregations.

-## "All" index
+## Elasticsearch "All" index

-We will be creating a single index in Elasticsearch containing all Addressable content types in their most minimalistic form (**TODO add link detailed this**).
+We will be creating a single index in Elasticsearch containing all Addressable content types in their most minimalistic form.

 ### Addressable content types